TheodoreAI/solar-system/PROJECT.md

 ## Summary

-- To simulate the orbit of Mercury using three.js, Newtonian orbital mechanics, and general relativity
+- To build the core mechanism of a chat application such as the chat thread, the user inputs, and being able to connect to the chat server through a client-side and begin chatting with other users

 ## Goal

-- The following application uses three.js to simulate the Sun and Mercury using Newtonian physics to get the orbit of Mercury, simultaneously simulating the perihelion shift of Mercury with General Relativity.
-The user will be able to navigate the environment using their mouse, the user will also be able to see the difference in the orbital angular velocity given the two different orbital periods.
+- The following application uses JavaScript, HTML, and CSS to create a simple front-end experience, leverages light-weight server-side framework express.js, and the library socket.io to let users chat with each other

 ## Location